 If ever you have an emergency like a prolapsed chicken, it’s so easy to run round like the proverbial headless chicken worrying about what to do.
 This is something that you can treat for the most part at home.
 We have successfully dealt with many prolapsed chickens.
 Some were much worse than others which also involved pecking injuries.
-Experience has taught us that you need to do the right steps in the right order.
+Experience has taught us that you need to do the right steps in the right order for effective prolapse chicken care.

 We have produced an E-pamphlet on how to help a chicken with a prolapse emergency.
 It is in PDF format so can be read by Acrobat Reader, Foxit Reader and several others including mobiles.